nemo-cluster/yubikey/README.md

 ## SSH and Yubikeys

 You can secure your SSH keys with [Yubikeys](https://developers.yubico.com/SSH/).
-This guide will only discuss securing SSH keys using [FIDO2](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html).
+This guide will only discuss securing `ed25519` SSH keys using [FIDO2](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html).
+For other options see this [link](https://developers.yubico.com/SSH/), for `ecdsa` SSH keys see this [link](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html).
+The followong requirements must be met:
+* OpenSSH 8.2p1, local and remote, if you want to use non-discoverable keys.
+* OpenSSH 8.3, local and remote, if you want to use discoverable keys.

 ### Configure Yubikey for FIDO2